JuanQuinteroFlorez/unit-1/README.md

 print (len(string))

 ```
+### Juan Quintero Task 2: Programming basics
-### Create a program that asks the user for 10 numbers and then shows those values ordered from smallest to largest.
+## Create a program that asks the user for 10 numbers and then shows those values ordered from smallest to largest.

 ```.py
 print('input 10 numbers.
 Do not forget to add space: ', end='')